 For more information on setting up an AIO or a Sump-Based system please take a look Here at my Setup-Guides.
-I have a range of all different tank sizes, recommended equipment and costs to help you decide your next aquarium!
+I have a range of all different tank sizes, recommended equipment, and costs to help you decide your next aquarium!

-HOB filters are a great way to give started in saltwater aquariums and providing you size the filter correctly, fit it with a few of the upgrades and keep it maintained you will be on your way to a beautiful reef aquarium!
+HOB filters are a great way to give started in saltwater aquariums and provide you size the filter correctly, fit it with a few of the upgrades and keep it maintained you will be on your way to a beautiful reef aquarium!

 With time, you will probably find that it may become a lot of work and the decision to upgrade will start to rattle around in your brain.
 This is where most aquarists upgrade to an AIO or sump-system aquarium and then never look back.